 Lindoso, Portugal – Stone Village In Peneda-Geres National Park

-In a very scenic spot in Peneda-Geres National Park lies the small, remote, and slightly-forgotten Lindoso village.
-It’s located in the Alto Minho region in Northern Portugal, only 4km from the Spanish border, and for many centuries it played an important military role in defending the Portuguese frontier.
-In Lindoso you won’t find many places to see, but those that the village can offer will take you on an amazing journey back in time hundreds of years.
-The well-preserved medieval castle from which great views extend, picturesque granite granaries, and stone old town with quaint houses are waiting for you in Lindoso, Portugal.
+In a very scenic spot in Peneda-Geres National Park lies a small, remote, and slightly forgotten Lindoso village.
+Thanks to the strategic location for many centuries it played an important military role in defending the Portuguese frontier.
+Nowadays, you won’t find many things to do in Lindoso but those that the village can offer will take you on a fascinating journey hundreds of years back.
+The well-preserved medieval castle from which great views extend, picturesque granaries and a stone old town with quaint houses create a beautiful picture that can’t be missed while traveling in Northern Portugal.
+Vamos, let us show you Lindoso, Portugal.

-Fun fact.
-In Portuguese lindoso means beautiful, and after visiting Lindoso village we totally get why the village got its name.
+Interesting fact.
+In Portuguese, the word ‘lindoso’ means beautiful.
+After visiting Lindoso village we totally get why the village got its name!

 Lindoso Portugal - Remote Village In Peneda Geres National Park